 - 3D model scan into one 3D image

 After these images are taken, the software actually creates a virtual patient in 3D.

 Our dentist, Dr. Paul Michels, is very experienced in the dentistry field and holds many academic accomplishments.
 Dr. Michels completed his Master of Oral Implantology specialty from the prestigious California Implant Institute in San Diego, CA. While at the institute, he worked under the direction of Dr. Louie Al-Faraje, author of several well-known textbooks used in oral implantology.
 Some of Louie’s famous textbooks include Surgical Complications in Oral Implantology and Surgical and Radiologic Anatomy for Oral Implantology.

-By using professional techniques and utilizing the most advanced technology on the market, Cardinal Dental Group is here for your dental implant needs.
+By using professional techniques and utilizing the most advanced technology on the market, Cardinal Dental is here for your dental implant needs.
 Call us today to make an appointment!